 International Turkic Academy with headquarters in Astana (Kazakhstan).
-The Academywas established on May 25, 2010 on the initiative of Kazakhstan`s President N.Nazarbayev to set up a specialized international research center, tasked with conducting researches on the Turkic world.
+The Academywas established on May 25, 2010 on the initiative of Kazakhstan`s President N.Nazarbayev to set up specialized international research center tasked with conducting researches on the Turkic world.

-The Council of Elders, set up in 2011 under the initiative of the President of Kazakhstan N.Nazarbayev has been functioning in the framework of the Turkic Council.
-The main objective of the Council is to work out proposals for enhancing cooperation between CCTS countries, as well as preserving and developing cultural and historical heritage, languages, traditions and spiritual values of Turkic nations.
-Ex-senator of Kazakhstan Parlament A.Akhmetov is a member of the Council as Kazakhstan representative.
+The Council of Elders, created in 2011 under the initiative of the President of Kazakhstan N.Nazarbayev has been functioning in the framework of Turkic Council.
+The main objects and functions of the Council are preparing of proposals and suggestions in developing cooperation between CCTS countries, as well as preserving and developing cultural and historical heritage, languages, traditions and spiritual values of Turkic nations.
+Ex-senator of Kazakhstan Parlament A.Akhmetov is member of Council as Kazakhstan representative.

 The Office (on documentation issues)